-Repair is recommended if the aneurysm is or becomes bigger than 5.5 centimeters or is rapidly expanding, which is defined as an increase in maximal aortic diameter of 5 millimeters or more over a six-month period of time or more than 1 centimeter over one year.
+Repair is recommended if an asymptomatic aneurysm is or becomes bigger than 5.5 centimeters in males or 5 centimeters in females, or if it’s rapidly expanding, which is defined as an increase in maximal aortic diameter of 5 millimeters or more over a six month period of time or more than 1 centimeter over one year.

 For a symptomatic unruptured AAA of any size, urgent AAA repair should be performed, because the presence of symptoms suggests that the aneurysm is rapidly changing and might rupture.